trilogy-data/pytrilogy/README.md

 > [!TIP]
 > This will only work for basic backends, such as Bigquery with local default credentials; if the backend requires more configuration, the CLI will require additional config arguments.

+The CLI can also be used for formatting.
+PreQL has a default formatting style that should always be adhered to.

+`trilogy fmt <path to preql file>`

 ## Developing